Sober Recovery – What does it Mean?

 Being Sober Sucks

 People often like to paint a picture of how wonderful life is in sobriety.
-This can sometimes be done in a very evangelical way generally that tends to put people off, and ignores the reality that many people struggle with being sober, many often for aquite a long time.
+This can sometimes be done in a very evangelical way, that tends to put people off, and ignores the reality that many people struggle with being sober, many for a quite a long time.

-When someone gets sober, they are normally always faced with some degree of emotional instability, which can often be expressed through a combination of deep levels of anger and fear.
-These underlying emotional drives can take some time to process and stabilise, as long as the person stay sober in the meantime.
+When someone gets sober, they are normally always faced with some degree of emotional instability, as well as many practical problems, which are often expressed through deep levels of anger and fear.
+These underlying emotional drives can take some time to process and stabilise, which they normally can be, as long as the person stay sober in the meantime.

 The danger of being evangelical about how wonderful sobriety is, is that it makes people feel they should be different to how they are, and does not allow them a safe space to be themselves.